port-labs/port-docs/docs/create-self-service-experiences/reflect-action-progress/reflect-action-progress.md

 - `status` - The status of the action run.
 Initial value is `IN_PROGRESS`, can be set to `SUCCESS` or `FAILURE`.
 - `statusLabel` - A custom message used to add information to the status of the action run.
 - `logs` - Log entries that will be displayed in the action run's page in Port.
+- `summary` - A summary of the action run, which will be displayed in the run's page in Port.

-:::info Github backend
+:::info Auto-update status
 When using a `Github workflow` as the action backend, a `Report workflow status` option will be available and set to `Yes` by default.
-When using this option, Port will automatically update the status of the action run to `SUCCESS` or `FAILURE` according to the result of the Github workflow, so no manual update is required.
+When using this option, Port will automatically update the `status` of the action run to `SUCCESS` or `FAILURE` according to the result of the Github workflow, so no manual update is required.

+When using a `Webhook` as the action backend, a [`Request type` option](/create-self-service-experiences/setup-backend/webhook/#sync-vs-async-execution) will be available.
+When set to `sync`, Port will automatically update the status of the action run according to the HTTP response code.
 :::

 #### Run details